bediger4000/bitops/README.md

 in a stressful job interview is too much.
 Also, the "medium" rating isn't deserved if you know the trick, but if you don't know the trick, this is a very difficult problem.

+---

+# Daily Coding Problem: Problem #1011 [Hard]

+This problem was asked by Nvidia.

+Find the maximum of two numbers without using any if-else statements, branching, or direct comparisons.

+# Analysis

+# Interview Analysis